mytbk/liveusb-builder/README.md

 # liveusb-builder

-A script suite to create multiboot USB stick for GNU/Linux distributions
+liveusb-builder is a script suite to create multiboot USB stick for GNU/Linux distributions.
+It's lightweight with few dependencies, and it's extensible and hackable.

+The source code is hosted on both [git.wehack.space](https://git.wehack.space/liveusb-builder/) and GitHub.

-## dependencies
+## Install

+You need these packages on your GNU/Linux system to use liveusb-builder.

 - udevil: for mounting iso files
 - wget: for downloading
 - syslinux (recommended): bootloader for legacy BIOS
 - GRUB: bootloader for leagacy BIOS if there's no syslinux,  and bootloader for UEFI

+For Arch Linux users, just install [liveusb-builder-git](https://aur.archlinux.org/packages/liveusb-builder-git/) from AUR.

-## usage
+## Usage

 ### The easier way: one FAT32 partition